ankuPRK/Face-Detection-Tracking-and-Clustering/README.md

 # Face-Detection-Tracking-and-Clustering
 We detect and track faces in video, then extract features from those face tracks and try to cluster them into given number of Clusters, each Cluster representing a unique person.
-To get a full idea of our project, refer to the file "presentation.pdf".
+To get a full idea of our project, refer to the file "ppt_explaining_the_project.pdf".
 Results were obtained on video: https://youtu.be/A1fVcj29xhk

 Running the project on a video-file involves 4 steps:

 1) Shot Detection:

 We need the information of shots from the video.
 The shot-detection is done using Python.

 Application used is ShotDetect by John Mathe: https://github.com/johmathe/Shotdetect